Theoretical Foundations of

 If the liquidity constraint is ever to be relevant, it must be relevant at the lowest possible level of market resources, , which obtains for a consumer who enters period with .
 The constraint is ‘relevant’ if it prevents the choice that would otherwise be optimal; at the constraint is relevant if the marginal utility from spending all of today’s resources , exceeds the marginal utility from doing the same thing next period, ; that is, if such choices would violate the Euler equation (7):

-By analogy to the return patience factor, we therefore define a ‘perfect foresight growth patience factor’ asand define a ‘perfect foresight growth impatience condition’ (PF-GIC) which is equivalent to (20) (exponentiate both sides by ).
+By analogy to the return patience factor, we therefore define a ‘perfect foresight growth patience factor’ as

 If the RIC and the FHWC hold, appendix A shows that an unconstrained consumer behaving according to (19) would choose for all for some .
 The solution to the constrained consumer’s problem in this case is simple: For any the constraint does not bind (and will never bind in the future) and so the constrained consumption function is identical to the unconstrained one.
-In principle, if the consumer were somehow to arrive at an the constraint would bind and the consumer would have to consume (though such values of are of questionable relevance because they could only be obtained by entering the period with which the constraint rules out).
+In principle, if the consumer were somehow12 to arrive at an the constraint would bind and the consumer would have to consume .
 We use the accent to designate the limiting constrained consumption function:

 The most peculiar possibility occurs when the RIC fails.
 Remarkably, the appendix shows that although under these circumstances the FHWC must also fail, the constrained consumption function is nondegenerate even in this case.
 While it is true that , nevertheless the limiting constrained consumption function is strictly positive and strictly increasing in .
 This result interestingly reconciles the conflicting intuitions from the unconstrained case, where " class="math" > " class="oalign" > would suggest a dengenerate limit of while " class="math" > " class="oalign" > would suggest a degenerate limit of .

-Tables 2 and 3 (and appendix table 4) codify the key points to help the reader keep them straight (and to facilitate upcoming comparisons with the surprisingly parallel results in the presence of uncertainty but the absence of liquidity constraints (also tabulated)).
+Tables 2 and 3 (and appendix table 4) codify the key points to help the reader keep them straight (and to facilitate upcoming comparisons with the surprisingly parallel results in the presence of uncertainty but the absence of liquidity constraints (also tabulated for comparison)).

-Using this definition, we can transparently generalize the PF-GIC (22) by defining a ‘compensated growth factor’and a compensated growth patience factor
+Using this definition, we can transparently generalize the PF-GIC (22) by defining a ‘compensated growth factor’

 A consumer who spent his permanent income every period would have value